 6. JL Hudson’s Maurice Salad – Clancey’s Pub – Clinton Township

 Mention J.L.
 Hudson’s and you may get some folks who were born after 1970 give you a strange look.
-The flagship store in Detroit closed in 1983 and was demolished with a implosion in 1998.
-Nevertheless the tallest department store in the world did leave a legacy of great service and memories of eating on the 13th floor dining room which was renowned for its Maurice salad and Canadian cheese soup.
+The flagship store in Detroit closed in 1983 and was demolished with an implosion in 1998.
+Nevertheless, the tallest department store in the world did leave a legacy of great service and memories of eating on the 13th-floor dining room which was renowned for its Maurice salad and Canadian cheese soup.
 The salad can be found all around the Detroit area.
 We found that Clancey’s pub in Clinton Township does a great job.
 There are dozens of variations but the classic salad recipe follows.

 8 – 12 pimiento-stuffed green olives for garnish